Sikandar-005/WRO-2025-Future-Engineers---TEAM-BAITUSSALAM/README.md

 It is our first time participating in any category of WRO.

 # 🚀 Our Journey 🌟
 Our journey of WRO dates long back to the time when we were first introduced to 'Robotics'.
-Robotics not only helped us in learning programming but also taught some many skills like problem-solving, decision-making, patience, and many more.
+Robotics not only helped us in learning programming and different mechanisms but also taught us many skills like problem-solving, decision-making, patience, and many more.
 Annyways, now let me take you through our journey of WRO.
 We started working on this project as soon as we were informed about our participation in it, by our management.
 It has not been long yet, since we started working.
 Our jouney is full of problems, hurddles, headaches, and even pessimism but what makes our journey interesting are the moments of success, solving the impossible problems, and fighting against our fate and acheiving 'THE VICTORY'.
 Our journey yet continues and brings more hurdles.
 More updates soon...

 # Mobility Management 🛞